 Step 3 – Prime the Repaired Wall Area

-But if you’re repairing an old exterior wall, an oil-based primer is best.
+For new interior walls, you can use a Kilz latex-based primer that’s designed for new construction.
+But if you’re repairing an old interior or exterior wall, an oil-based primer is the best deal.

 Step 4 – Apply the Paint on the Repaired Area First